CodeHana/DS_Challenges/README.md

 - Build KNN from scratch

 ## [Logistic Regression](logistic_pair.ipynb)
-- predict whether or not a patient required surgery during their ICU stay based on their lab values and vital sign measurements.
+- Predict whether or not a patient required surgery during their ICU stay based on their lab values and vital sign measurements.